-Qualifying businesses can register to offer outdoor dining on the sidewalk or in the curbside parking lane.
-This is a temporary registration to support businesses during the yellow phase of the COVID-19 reopening plan.
-This registration is valid until December 31, 2020.
+Qualifying businesses can register to offer outdoor dining on the sidewalk or in the curbside lane of the street.
+This is a temporary license to support businesses during the COVID-19 reopening.
+The license is valid until December 31, 2020.

 You can apply for a: